AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/sales-flat-order-item-table.md

 ## Product Types

 The `sales_order_item` captures details on all [product types](https://docs.magento.com/m2/ce/user_guide/catalog/product-types.html) that were purchased.
-A common practice in Magento is to offer configurable products, or in other words, a product that can be customized according to size, color, and other product attributes.
+A common practice in **[!UICONTROL Magento]** is to offer configurable products, or in other words, a product that can be customized according to size, color, and other product attributes.
 Although a configurable product has its own `sku`, it can relate to multiple simple products, where each simple product represents a unique product configuration.
 Refer to [configuring products](https://devdocs.magento.com/guides/v2.3/rest/tutorials/configurable-product/config-product-intro.html) for more information.

 > For example, consider a configurable product such as a t-shirt.
 When a customer checks out, they select options to alter the color and size.
 If the customer selects a color of blue, and a size of small, they end up purchasing a simple product like "t-shirt-blue-small" which relates back to the parent product of "t-shirt".